CS3219-AY2324S1-G04/peerprep_user_service/README.md

 **Response**

 - `200` - Success.
 - `401` - Session token was not provided or does not match any existing tokens.
 - `500` - Unexpected error occurred on the server.

+### Get the User Identity

+> [GET] `/user_service/identity`

+Gets the user's ID and role.

+This is similar to [Get the User Profile](#get-the-user-profile) but sends less information and allows the session token to be specified via a query parameter.
+It is mainly to be use by other services to determine the existence and role of a user.
+It can also be use by the frontend to determine the role of a user when other user profile information is unnecessary.

+**Parameters**

+- `session_token` - Session token.
+This is preferred if the HTTP request is made from another service.
+If specified, there is no need to specify it again in the request cookie.

+**Cookies**

+- `session_token` - Session token.
+This is only to be use if the HTTP request is made from a browser.
+If specified, there is no need to specify it again in the request query parameter.

+**Response**

+- `200` - Success.
+User's ID and role is stored as a JSON string in the response body.
+- `401` - Session token was not provided or does not match any existing tokens.
+- `500` - Unexpected error occurred on the server.